How We Conduct the Discovery Phase in Website Development

 💡 Aim: agree on 2-4 UI and creative references that suit the brand’s overall look and feel.

-Our goal in this phase of discovery is to speak with any department heads who have a vested interest in the website, such as marketing, finance, operations, customer service/success, and senior management.
-These findings will then feed directly into our creation of Website Job Stories, as it is important to capture all departments’ requirements for these to be comprehensive.
+Our goal in this phase of discovery is to speak with any department heads who have a vested interest in the website.
+This can include marketing, finance, operations, customer service/success, and senior management.
+These findings will then feed directly into our creation of Website Job Stories.
+It’s important to capture all departments’ requirements for these to be comprehensive.

 💡 Aim: to speak with all relevant department heads to select any areas we may have missed or need to highlight.